Father of July 4th parade shooting suspect pleads guilty to misdemeanors linked to son’s gun license

 Robert Crimo Jr. entered the plea as his trial was about to start in Lake County court, in Waukegan, Illinois.
 He was immediately sentenced by Judge George Strickland to 60 days in jail, starting next week, and 100 hours of community service.

-In 2019, at age 19, Crimo III was too young to apply for his own gun license, but he could apply with the sponsorship of a parent or guardian.
-His father sponsored his application, even though just months earlier a relative reported to police that Crimo III had a collection of knives and had threatened to “kill everyone.”
+In 2019, at age 19, Crimo III was too young to seek his own gun license, but he could apply with the sponsorship of a parent or guardian.
+His father agreed, even though just months earlier a relative reported to police that Crimo III had a collection of knives and had threatened to “kill everyone.”

-State’s Attorney Eric Rinehart said Crimo Jr. also was aware that his son had expressed suicidal thoughts.
+State’s Attorney Eric Rinehart told the judge that Crimo Jr. also was aware that his son had expressed suicidal thoughts.

+“It was 2 1/2 years later,” the prosecutor told reporters, referring to the time between the gun application and the mass shooting, “but he was still reckless — he was criminally reckless — the moment he submitted that affidavit.”

-Despite the evidence, Rinehart told reporters that a plea deal with jail time was a good result.
+Rinehart said a plea deal with jail time was a good result.

 Defense attorney George Gomez said Crimo Jr. pleaded guilty to misdemeanor versions of reckless conduct to spare the Highland Park community from reliving “these tragic events.”